Dinner

 Is everyone around you also talking about losing weight super fast with something called the GM Diet?
 This popular eating plan promises you can drop pounds in just one week.

-But before you jump in, let’s take a closer look at what this diet really is and whether it actually works.
+But before you jump in, it’s worth taking a closer look at what this diet really is and whether it actually works.

-Some say it was created by General Motors for their employees (that’s where the “GM” name comes from), but that’s actually just a myth.
-No one really knows who invented it first.
+The GM Diet has been around for years, and many people swear by it.
+Some claim it was created by General Motors for employees (that’s where the “GM” name comes from), but that story is a myth; no one really knows its true origin.

 What is the GM Diet?